Curriculum and Concentrations

 The Six Concentrations: Conceptual Framework and Core Knowledge

-Union Institute & University offers the degree of Bachelor of Arts in Liberal Studies.
+Union Institute and University offers the degree of Bachelor of Arts in Liberal Studies.
 All students will earn a bachelor’s degree in Liberal Studies.
 Students choose a concentration within that major.
 Each concentration addresses five dimensions of learning appropriate to the concentration: Methods, Theories and Concepts, History/Context, Controversies and Application.
 These dimensions are referenced in each of the concentration descriptions below, some directly and some indirectly.
 For further information, please consult a core faculty member in the concentration.

 Demonstrate understanding of the social context and/or historical background of the concentration as it has emerged and is practiced.